 March Equinox - Equal Day and Night, Nearly

-March Equinox in Washington DC, District of Columbia, USA was on
+March Equinox in Washington DC, District of Columbia, USA is on

-March Equinox in Universal Coordinated Time was on
+March Equinox in Universal Coordinated Time is on

 - Equinoxes and solstices from 2000–2049